QGridOpti/QEnergicbackend/README.md

 ## 🔗 See Also

-* [`autoqubo`](https://github.com/FujitsuResearch/autoqubo) – Official repository for the symbolic QUBO compiler used in this project, developed by [Fujitsu Research](https://github.com/FujitsuResearch).
+* [`autoqubo`](https://github.com/FujitsuResearch/autoqubo) – An automated QUBO generator developed by [Fujitsu Research](https://github.com/FujitsuResearch).
+It converts high-level Python optimization problems into QUBO form using a novel data-driven translation method.